 - There are compact hand-held camera microscopes, e.g. for connection to a smartphone or tablet providing the display, with modest magnification and image quality.

 The RP Photonics Buyer's Guide contains 34 suppliers for microscopes.
+Among them:

 See also: microscope objectives, ocular lenses, laser microscopy, fluorescence microscopy, loupes, magnifying glasses

 and other articles in the categories vision, displays and imaging, optical metrology